christopherwk210/check/docs/api/classes/game-object.md

 # Check.GameObject

-GameObject's control aspects of your game and interact with other GameObjects.
-They can have their update logic and life cycle.
+GameObject's control many aspects of your game and interact with other GameObjects.
+They can have their own update logic and life cycle.

 ```javascript
 var myObject = new Check.GameObject(game, options);